Piercingxx/debian-install/README.md

 # Debian-install
-This script will automate the install of all the GUI stuff needed in Debian 12.
-All the drivers/fonts/apps that I use on my Daily Driver.
+This script will automate the install of a very vanilla Gnome Core and all the drivers fonts and programs that I use on my Daily Driver/Gaming rig/Tablets.

-Still a Beta, one day I'll polish it and compile into a single script.
+This is divided into sections so you can install only what you need.

 ### Notes: